 MARA SHAREHOLDER ALERT: Jakubowitz Law Reminds Marathon Shareholders of a Lead Plaintiff Deadline of May 30, 2023

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Marathon Digital Holdings, Inc. (NASDAQ: MARA).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Marathon Digital Holdings, Inc. MARA.

 To receive updates on the lawsuit, fill out the form: